-Oracle Micros RES integration with a third-party loyalty system for Costa Coffee
+Direct integration between Oracle Micros RES and third-party loyalty system

 A legacy POS system (e.g. Oracle Micros RES) can be a tough challenge for a chain restaurant or cafe executive.
-On one hand, it usually works and does what it is intended: allowing bartenders and waiters to effectively enter customer orders, add them to the kitchen queue, process payments and send sales data to headquarters.
-But on the other hand it often lacks some important functions - for example - a loyalty system.
-We are the ones that can provide solutions for these problem.
+On one hand, it usually works and does what it is intended: allowing bartenders and waiters to effectively enter customer orders, add them to the kitchen queue, process payments, and send sales data to headquarters.
+But on the other hand, it often lacks some important functions - for example - a loyalty system.
+We are the ones that can provide solutions for this problem.

-Our client, Costa Coffee, Polish Branch of a world second largest coffeehouse chain uses Oracle Micros RES POS stands in its Polish stores.
+Our client, Costa Coffee, a Polish Branch of the world's second-largest coffeehouse chain uses Oracle Micros RES POS stands in its Polish stores.

-The POS have worked well for many years, but it became a burden, when the company decided to introduce a multichannel loyalty system.
-When implementation of a dedicated Micros loyalty system appeared to be inefficient and uneconomic, our client commissioned a third-party company to develop the standalone application that would cover the main loyalty scheme features: storing customers data, aggregating the information about their transactions and analysing their activities to provide bonuses through the company loyalty scheme.
+The POS has worked well for many years, but it became a burden when the company decided to introduce a multichannel loyalty system.
+When implementation of a dedicated Micros loyalty system appeared to be inefficient and uneconomic, our client commissioned a third-party company to develop the standalone application that would cover the main loyalty scheme features: storing customers data, aggregating the information about their transactions, and analyzing their activities to provide bonuses through the company loyalty scheme.

 The system worked very well as a standalone application, but then a substantial obstacle emerged - the integration of a newly-built application within the company POS system.